bioinf-benchmarking/sv-genotyping/Readme.md

 ### Creating a plot

-This pipeline follows the Snakemake principles, meaning that the user defines what the final result should be, and then the pipeline tries to run the necessary jobs for creating that output.
+This pipeline follows the "Snakemake principles", meaning that the user defines what the final result should be, and then the pipeline tries to run the necessary jobs for creating that output.
 For instance, you can ask for a plot where the x-axis is something, the y-axis is something and the pipeline will try to run what is needed to generate that plot.
 "Something" needs to be a valid *parameter* or *result_type* (see above), and based on that, the pipeline figures out what rules to run.
 For instance, the x-axis could be `method` (i.e. genotyper) and the y-axis can be `f1-score` and the pipeline will then run all methods and capture the F1 score and present that.
+Exactly what data is being used is defined through configuration in the `config/plots.yaml` file.
+This becomes more clear with an example:

-You can add a plot type by adding a configuration under `plot_types` in `config/plots.yaml`.
+You add a **plot type** by adding a configuration under `plot_types` in `config/plots.yaml`.
+A plot type defines how an experiment is run, but not exactly which parameters are being used.
 Example:

 ```yaml
 plot_types: